-Learning Objective 5: Describe the birth process and the postpartum period.
+Learning Objective 7: Explain the changes that take place in the postpartum period.

 The purpose of this activity is to increase students' understanding of psychiatric disorders that can accompany pregnancy.
 Pose the question: Is it possible that a mother's mental health during the postpartum period can cause her to harm herself and/or her child?
-Have students get into groups of two or three to discuss the well-known case of Andrea Yates as reported on the CNN.com website and discussion in the article written by attorney and psychology professor Elaine Cassel

-(see link below).
+Have students get into groups of two or three to discuss the well-known case of Andrea Yates as reported on the CNN website and discussion in the article written by attorney and psychology professor Elaine Cassel (see link below).
 After they have discussed the case, lead a full-class discussion providing information on postpartum depression, including symptoms and how to help a person suffering from this disorder.